 Biography

 Experienced centre forward George “Spud” Murphy joined the Tigers in December 1947 for a £1,500 fee as manager Major Frank Buckley sought to build on a strong first half of the 1947/48 season.
-Murphy’s impact was immediate as he scored seven goals in five starts between a Christmas Day win at Southport and a mid-January 5-3 win over arch rivals at the time Rotherham United.
-However City scored only once in the next games and slipped down the table, and while Murphy added threee more goals five starts during March his initial impact had started to wane.
-At the end of March 1948 City signed Raich Carter from Derby County, the ex-England international immediately usurped George from the City first eleven and within a week Carter was installed as player-manager and Murphy was suspended for the remainder of the season by the FA for a string of misdemeanours including a sending off in February.
-By August 1948, just nine months after signing, Murphy refused the revised terms offered by City and was placed on the transfer list.
+Murphy’s impact was immediate as he scored seven goals in five starts between a Christmas Day win at Southport and a mid-January 5-3 win over contemporary arch rivals Rotherham United, placing the Tigers third in the Division Three North table.
+However City scored only once in the next five games and slipped out of the top six, while Murphy added three more goals in five starts during March 1948 his initial impact had started to wane – his case for first team action was hampered when he was sent off in a February 1948 match against Hartlepools United, an action that met with severe consequences at a time when clubs couldn’t call upon substitutes to fill gaps in their teams.

 On retirement from playing football Murphy became a licensed victualler and was landlord at pubs in Hull and South Leeds.
-He settled in Morley in later life, where he died in December 1983.
+He settled in Tingley near Morley in later life, where he died in December 1983.

 Details